saltsthlm/protips/readableCode.md

 Look!
 Short and concise, yet readable.

 If this last step was an improvement or not is in the eye of the beholder.
 An experienced programmer would probably say yes.
-However, it could be a little more ailen to somebody who has just started out.
+However, it could be a little more alien to somebody who has just started out.